cxelshal/VOID_LINUX_UTM/README.md

 - A linux system with **QEMU** pkg installed (for creating and running the disk image).
 - Basic command-line knowledge.
-- Internet connection (to download the rootfs tarball and nescessary pkgs).
+- Internet connection (to download the rootfs tarball and necessary pkgs).

 ## Contributing